Anton04/Speech2MQTT/README.md

 Speech2MQTT
 ===========

-Listens to mic and use google speech api to convert any speech picked up to text that is sent to a MQTT broker.
+Listens to the microphone and uses google speech api to convert any speech picked up to a text that is then sent to a MQTT broker.

 Depends on: PyGSR